Barry-Fraser-Anderson/MyCreds/README.md

 # MyCreds

-A Vue3 and Bootstrap exercise
+A Vue3, JavaScript, and Bootstrap exercise

 # Description

-A password vault using Vue3, bootrap and json-server.
+A password vault using Vue3.js, Bootstrap and json-server.

 I wrote this as I found storing my passwords, etc. in an Excel spreadsheet was quite cumbersome.
 At the moment it is rather basic, but I intend to add more capabilities: